5 min read By Mike VanVickle

 The audit report provides a roadmap for improvements, but it’s not an implementation requirement.
 You now have detailed information about energy efficiency opportunities and the expected payback of each.
 The next step is deciding which recommendations to pursue.

 For Oregon BPS compliance, you’ll focus on improvements necessary to meet the energy performance standard by your deadline.
-However, the audit also identifies other improvements that might make financial sense for long-term building value and operational cost reduction.
+However, the audit also identifies other improvements that might make financial sense for long-term building value and operational cost reduction, even if they’re not strictly necessary for compliance.

 Getting a Quality Audit

 The quality of your energy audit depends significantly on the qualifications and experience of the auditor.
-Ensure that your auditor is a qualified energy auditor (QEA) with proper certifications and experience with buildings similar to yours.
-An audit by an inexperienced or inadequately qualified person will yield less valuable recommendations.
+See our guide on how to find a qualified energy auditor to understand what credentials and experience matter.
+Ensure that your auditor is a Qualified Energy Auditor (QEA) with proper certifications (BEAP, CEA, CEM, or PE with energy focus) and experience with buildings similar to yours.
+An audit by an inexperienced or inadequately qualified person will yield less valuable recommendations, may not meet Oregon BPS compliance requirements, and won’t qualify for Energy Trust incentive programs.

 Start Your Audit Journey